dlabaja/TerminalMediaPlayer/README.md

 # TerminalMediaPlayer
 Play your favorite videos inside a terminal!
 Supports all video formats and sound.
-Up to 96x54 resolution.
+Up to 96x54 resolution and 20FPS!

 Works on linux (windows can't show colors), ffmpeg is needed to run it (https://ffmpeg.org/)